Towards Enhancing Time Series Contrastive Learning: A Dynamic Bad Pair Mining Approach: Abstract

 \section{Abstract}

 \textit{Not all positive pairs are beneficial to time series contrastive learning}.
-In this paper, we study two types of bad positive pairs that impair the quality of time series representation learned through contrastive learning ($i.e.$, noisy positive pair and faulty positive pair).
-We show that, with the presence of noisy positive pairs, the model tends to simply learn the pattern of noise (Noisy Alignment).
-Meanwhile, when faulty positive pairs arise, the model spends considerable efforts aligning non-representative patterns (Faulty Alignment).
+In this paper, we study two types of bad positive pairs that can impair the quality of time series representation learned through contrastive learning: the noisy positive pair and the faulty positive pair.
+We observe that, with the presence of noisy positive pairs, the model tends to simply learn the pattern of noise (Noisy Alignment).
+Meanwhile, when faulty positive pairs arise, the model wastes considerable amount of effort aligning non-representative patterns (Faulty Alignment).
 To address this problem, we propose a Dynamic Bad Pair Mining (DBPM) algorithm, which reliably identifies and suppresses bad positive pairs in time series contrastive learning.
-DBPM utilizes a memory module to track the training behavior of each positive pair along training process.
+Specifically, DBPM utilizes a memory module to dynamically track the training behavior of each positive pair along training process.
 This allows us to identify potential bad positive pairs at each epoch based on their historical training behaviors.
-The identified bad pairs are then down-weighted using a transformation module.
-Our experimental results show that DBPM effectively mitigates the negative impacts of bad pairs, and can be easily used as a plug-in to boost performance of state-of-the-art methods.
-Codes will be made publicly available.
+The identified bad pairs are subsequently down-weighted through a transformation module, thereby mitigating their negative impact on the representation learning process.
+DBPM is a simple algorithm designed as a lightweight \textbf{plug-in} without learnable parameters to enhance the performance of existing state-of-the-art methods.
+Through extensive experiments conducted on four large-scale, real-world time series datasets, we demonstrate DBPM's efficacy in mitigating the adverse effects of bad positive pairs. \thefootnote \footnote{Codes are available at \href{https://github.com/lanxiang1017/DynamicBadPairMining_ICLR24.git}{GitHub}}